andrewrgoss/andrewrgoss.com/content/resources.md

 <a href="https://datastudio.google.com" target="_blank">datastudio.google.com</a>

 #### HyperQuery
 Hyperquery is a collaborative workspace for analytics.
-Yuo can write SQL queries and consolidate your data context, automatically mapped from your favorite data tools such as Snowflake, Looker, Fivetran, Segment, and dbt.
+You can write SQL queries and consolidate your data context, automatically mapped from your favorite data tools such as Snowflake, Looker, Fivetran, Segment, and dbt.
 With Hyperquery, you can keep your documentation and business metadata in one place, so you can do your best work in analytics.<br>
 <a href="https://dataframe.ai" target="_blank">dataframe.ai</a>

 #### VisiData